-Many people gasp at the sight of such pure azul colors and remark that this is the best hike in Colorado, period.
+Many people gasp at the sight of such pure azul colors and remark that this is the best scenic hike in Colorado, period.
 The lake itself is worth the relatively moderate hike; throw in some spectacular wildflowers and a theater of 13ers and you’ve got yourself a no-brainer.

 The hike starts near South Mineral Campground, which is located near Silverton, at a manageable grade before leveling at Lower Ice Lake.
-By now, you will see why people consider this one of the best wildflower hikes in Colorado as the basin is often carpeted with local flora.
+By now, you will see why people consider this one of the best wildflower hikes as the basin is often carpeted with local flora.

-You will be impressed by this lake but don’t stop pushing on to our ultimate goal, Upper Ice Lake.
+You will be impressed by this lake but don’t stop pushing on to the ultimate goal, Upper Ice Lake.
 The trail into the upper basin steepens considerably, but give it a good push and you’ll make it soon enough.

 Upper Ice Lake is the crown jewel of the trail.
 It is an extremely deep shade of blue, surrounded by a number of gorgeous peaks.

-We suggest that you consider spending the night here and maybe even hike up to Grant/Swamp Pass.
+I suggest that you consider spending the night here and maybe even hike up to Grant/Swamp Pass.
 This high point offers amazing views of the surrounding landscape, but reaching it is not for the faint-hearted.

 3. Sky Pond